 Each participating district is required to hold a membership in good standing with one of the above listed service centers.

-PURPOSE: It is the intent of the members of the Northern Indiana Educational Services Center (NIESC, also known as Region 7) and members of Indiana Educational Service Centers using the Child Nutrition Requests for Proposals, to maintain the integrity of both the bids and the bidding process and to hold those choosing to use these proposals to the standards outlined below under the scope of membership.
+PURPOSE: It is the intent of the members of the North West Indiana Educational Service Center (NWIESC, also known as Region 6) and members of Indiana Educational Service Centers using the Child Nutrition Requests for Proposals, to maintain the integrity of both the bids and the bidding process and to hold those choosing to use these proposals to the standards outlined below under the scope of membership.

 - Must be a member of Region 6/NWIESC or a recognized member of an Indiana Educational Service Center.
 Per IC 5-22-4-7 and IC 36-1-7, school districts that are members of another ESC may enter into this agreement recognizing the Educational Service Centers as lead organizations utilizing inter-local agreements.